btcpayserver/btcpay-python/README.md

 1. On your BTCPay server, browse to Stores > Store settings > Access tokens > Create new token
 2. Fill in the form:
 ```
-Label: <any string will help you remember what this pairing is used for>
+Label: <any string that will help you remember what this pairing is used for>
 Public key: leave blank
 Facade: 'merchant'
 ```